Aga Khan University: Institute for the Study of Muslim Civilisations

-Institute for Educational Development - Pakistan and East Africa
+Institute for Educational Development - Pakistan and Tanzania, East Africa.

 The Institute for Educational Development in Karachi and East Africa (AKU-IED) is a center for developing teachers, educators, education managers, researchers and policy makers.
 Apart from teacher training, AKU-IED offers MEd (Masters of Education) and PhD. in Education as well.
 Established in 2003.
 AKU-EB is a federal Board of Intermediate and Secondary education in Pakistan.
 AKU-EB examines students at SSC and HSSC level.

 Graduate School of Media and Communications

 Launched in 2015, the Aga Khan University Graduate School of Media and Communications (GSMC) is focused on education and tailored training for journalists, communicators and media executives and entrepreneurs in East Africa and beyond.
 On 7 December 2019, GSMC announced a partnership with Facebook to launch the Video Journalism Fellowship.